msteffan/fundamentals/03_a_computer_program/23_project.md

 Write code to ensure your program does the following things.

-* Print a message welcoming the user to your application (eg. "Welcome to Project Todo")
+* Print a message welcoming the user to your application (e.g. "Welcome to Project Todo")
 * Print a series of messages to form a menu, that looks like this